1. EPAYMENTS CODE

 We may apply limits on the minimum and maximum amount for transactions and balances on an account and vary those limits from time to time.
 These limits may apply to your opening and ongoing balance.

 Please take care when you enter the details of the other account.
-The Volt app will warn you to check the payment details you entered before you complete a Pay Anyone transaction and in time for you to cancel the transaction.
+We will warn you to check the payment details you entered before you complete a Pay Anyone or NPP transaction and in time for you to cancel the transaction.

 Be aware that if a payment is made by you on a day that is not a business day, we will process the payment on the next business day.